garagehive/garagehive.github.io/docs/garagehive-faqs.md

 ![](media/garagehive-faqs3.png)

-This will then ask you to choose which job you want the lines adding to, after you have selected this and conrfirmed the authorised work will be addded to the job.
+This will then ask you to choose which job you want the lines adding to, after you have selected this and confirmed the authorised work will be addded to the job.

 See video below as a guide.